-SECTION 2 ROSTER REQUIREMENTS
+SECTION 3 ROSTER REQUIREMENTS

 ARTICLE 1.
 ROSTER LIMITS.
-Each team must register their players for game play a minimum of 72 hours before game play begins.
+Each team must register their players and staff for game play by registering for the season and submitting a roster for tournament by the deadlines set out by the League at the start of the season.
 Registration information will be collected by Move United and include contact and demographic information, along with jersey numbers and classification assignments.